Zipcoder/reveal-slides.tcuk-light/md/tc/GitSlides.md

 ## Pull Requests

 -
-Since a lot of repositories are protected, to get your changes done in master you must submit a PR (pull request).
-Think of these are merges that someone has to approve.
-To do them from a fork (or your personal copy of a repo that you can do work on), go to your git provider (Github, Gitlab, or a proprietary git server) and submit a PR.
-My adivce is to get your master branch to where you want it, merge in the original project's changes, and then submit the pull request.
-Each place will be a little different with pull requests, so follow the directions that apply to you.
-But, remember, they're basically just protected merges so treat them the way you treat merges.
+Since many repositories are protected, you'll need to submit a **PR** (pull request) to get your changes merged into them.
+Think of it a a merge that someone has to approve.

+To submit from a **fork** (your personal copy of a repo that you can make changed to), go to your git provider (such as Github, Bitbucket, or a proprietary git server) and submit a **PR** from its interface.

+A good practice is to get your **master** branch to your desired state, merge in the original project's changes, then submit your pull request.

+-

+Each provider handles pull requests differently, so follow the directions that apply to you.
+However, remember they're basically protected merges, so treat them as you'd treat merges.

 -
 -